Ferrero Rocher

 With that, I’ll pass the mic over to Glenn, and we can get things started.

-Ferrero, your closest recognition may actually be the Ferrero Rocher pralines, which you see on the left most side of the screen here, commonly sold in many different configurations.
+Ferrero, your closest recognition may actually be the Ferrero Rocher pralines, which you see on the leftmost side of the screen here, commonly sold in many different configurations.
 But Ferrero actually also makes Tic Tac and Nutella, and recently we purchased a number of confectionery brands that used to be Nestle.
-So now, Raisinets, 100 Grand, Butterfinger, Crunch are all part of our portfolio.
+So now, Raisinets, 100 Grand, Butterfinger, and Crunch are all part of our portfolio.

 We’re headed towards about $1.5 billion in annual sales.
 It was $1.3 a couple of months ago when I looked at it, but the number keeps going up.

 Ferrero USA is a private company.
-It’s a family business founded in Alba, Italy right after the end of World War II.
-It’s the third largest confectionery company in the world.
+It’s a family business founded in Alba, Italy, right after the end of World War II.
+It’s the third-largest confectionery company in the world.
 Massive footprint in Europe, for those of you who have had the opportunity to go there.
-We have distribution at about 170 countries in a big workforce around a little bit more than 30,000 people across the globe.
+We have distribution in about 170 countries with a big workforce of around a little bit more than 30,000 people across the globe.

-Last year, Ferrero as a group, its fiscal year was closed at about 10.7 billion euro in sales.
+Last year, Ferrero as a group closed its fiscal year at about 10.7 billion euros in sales.
 That’s more like 12 or 13 when you look at it in US dollars.

 So we’re here to talk to you about the gap.
 Reality never matches the plan.
 If we were all in a room, I’d ask people to hold their hands up, but I’m sure this is something we’re all familiar with, right?

-Certainly the macro environment with the pandemic has had significant impacts, probably to all of our businesses, right?
-And we don’t really have much of an example or history to try and understand exactly what to do with that.
+Certainly, the macro environment with the pandemic has had significant impacts, probably on all of our businesses, right?
+And we don’t really have much of an example or history to try to understand exactly what to do with that.

-But the reality is, even outside of the pandemic, what we were looking to have Alloy help us solve is the fact that we don’t always get information fast enough or have visibility fast enough to see to make the right decisions.
+But the reality is, even outside of the pandemic, what we were looking to have Alloy help us solve is the fact that we don’t always get information fast enough or have visibility fast enough to make the right decisions.
 We have a lot of partners we work with.
-As you know, supply chain sits in the center between all of your marketing and sales and finance colleagues.
-They all have their own bits and pieces of information and trying to make sure you make the best decision with all that information is sometimes very hard to achieve.
+As you know, the supply chain sits in the center between all of your marketing, sales, and finance colleagues.
+They all have their own bits and pieces of information, and trying to make sure you make the best decision with all that information is sometimes very hard to achieve.

-So typically you end up firefighting.
+So, typically, you end up firefighting.
 You’re trying to pull inventory.
 You’ve got inventory, it’s in the wrong place.
-You’ve got inventory, it’s the wrong code.
-The plans that you designed to sell one set of products turns out to have demand on another set of products.
+You’ve got inventory, but it’s the wrong code.
+The plans that you designed to sell one set of products turn out to have demand for another set of products.

-All of those things are very typical, that I’m sure all of you encounter.
-Those are the kinds of things that we were really struggling with and we were looking for a good solution.
+All of those things are very typical, which I’m sure all of you encounter.
+Those are the kinds of things that we were really struggling with, and we were looking for a good solution.

 Ultimately, planning loves to hue, and we would all love to hue, to the rationality of consumption, but shipments don’t always match consumption for all sorts of reasons.
 Those reasons could be good, they could be bad, but there’s something of a reality.

-Some of the common gaps when you think about this: We forecast a certain amount of sales, and yet your sell-in either over or under exceeds that.
-There could be many reasons for that, which generally leads you to another set of investigations with data that you may or may not have direct access to.
+Some of the common gaps when you think about this: We forecast a certain amount of sales, and yet you sell either over- or undersell that.
+There could be many reasons for that, which generally lead you to another set of investigations with data that you may or may not have direct access to.

-A lot of times, you end up in a position where unfortunately, you don’t have enough to supply the entire market, you have to make some decisions.
-It helps to be able to have some view into what do your retailers have, what do you have and how can you make the best decisions to suit the overall marketplace, and ultimately to get the product in the consumers’ hands.
+A lot of times, you end up in a position where, unfortunately, you don’t have enough to supply the entire market, so you have to make some decisions.
+It helps to be able to have some view into what your retailers have, what you have, and how you can make the best decisions to suit the overall marketplace, and ultimately to get the product in the consumers’ hands.

 At the end of the day, consumption versus shipment is really the big bucket that you’re trying to solve.